fjlamm/SQLiteProject/README.md

 # SQLiteProject
-Little Dataset analysis with SQLite Database
+CIT open Dataset analysis with SQLite Database and python